dx-dtran/gpt2-vision/README.md

 In the second sentence, a model might focus on "player swung," adjusting the embeddings to represent "bat" as sports equipment, leading the model to predict "baseball"

-In sum, **language models transform word embeddings in a way that captures the full meaning of the text, making it easier to accurately find the next word.**
+In sum, **language models transform word embeddings in a way that captures the full meaning of the text, making it easier to accurately find the next word**

-### CLIP
+### Visual embeddings with CLIP

-OpenAI CLIP is a model that finds similarities between images and text
+Just as language embeddings represent text, visual embeddings represent images.
+OpenAI's CLIP is a model that builds visual embeddings by finding relationships between images and text

 CLIP consists of a vision encoder and a language encoder.
-The vision encoder generates visual embeddings from images, while the language encoder produces text embeddings, both in a shared high-dimensional semantic space
+The vision encoder produces visual embeddings from images, while the language encoder produces text embeddings, both in a shared high-dimensional semantic space

-CLIP is trained to align these embeddings, assigning high similarity scores to matching image-text pairs and low scores to non-matching pairs.
-Once trained, CLIP ensures that the embedding of an image, like a cat, is close to text embeddings of related phrases in the semantic space

-For example, flying bats are near animals, and baseball bats are near sporting equipment
+Once trained, CLIP ensures that the embedding of an image, like a cat, is close to text embeddings of related phrases in the semantic space.
+For example, a properly trained CLIP model would place image embeddings of flying bats near both visual and language representations of animals, and embeddings of baseball bats near sporting equipment

 ### Vision-Language Models

 A vision-language model generates text from images or text inputs

-GPT-2, a pure-text language model, operates in its own text embedding space.
-To convert GPT-2 into a vision-language model, we need to map CLIP visual embeddings into GPT-2's language embedding space
+GPT-2, a pure-text language model, operates in its own unique text embedding space.
+To convert GPT-2 into a vision-language model, we use a multi-layer perceptron (MLP) to map CLIP visual embeddings into GPT-2's language embedding space

-This is achieved using a multi-layer perceptron (MLP), which transforms CLIP embeddings into the GPT-2 space.
 In the CLIP space, images of cats are near phrases about cats.
-Similarly, we want these visual embeddings to be near cat-related phrases in the GPT-2 space
+After the MLP transformation, these visual embeddings will ideally remain near cat-related text embeddings, but now in the GPT-2 specific language space

-An image embedding of the animal bat will be in a certain location in the space.
-GPT-2 can then use this context to generate a caption about animals and caves.
-An image embedding of a baseball bat will be in a different location, allowing GPT-2 to write about players, fields, and stadiums

-When the CLIP visual embeddings and GPT-2 text embeddings are aligned, GPT-2 can generate text relevant to the image
+Just as GPT-2 uses previous text embeddings to generate the next word, an aligned CLIP model uses visual embeddings as if they were text embeddings.

+A pure-text language model uses the full context of the input text to generate relevant continuations.
+Similarly, a vision-language model uses CLIP visual embeddings to generate contextually appropriate descriptions.
+Once aligned, GPT-2 can use the full context of the image and text to generate coherent descriptions

 <div align="center">
  <img src="assets/gpt-clip-architecture.png" width="800" />